drsharp/spawner/README.markdown

-# Spawn
+# Spawner

-This plugin provides a 'spawn' method to easily fork OR thread long-running sections of code so that your application can return results to your users more quickly.
+This plugin provides a 'spawner' method to easily fork OR thread long-running sections of code so that your application can return results to your users more quickly.
 This plugin works by creating new database connections in ActiveRecord::Base for the spawned block.